J0rtIT/WPFMailCore/README.md

 Just fill out the required fields and use it

-This was done completely under ASP.NET CORE 3.1
+This was done completely under ASP.NET CORE 3.1  -> Updated to .NET 9.0

 ![Simple UI](WPFMailerCore/img/UI.png)

 ## Fully Customizable